Interested in writing for Tech Cocktail?

-Frank Gruber is the founder, CEO and Executive Editor of Tech Cocktail.
-He is an entrepreneur and new media journalist focused on sharing his tech product expertise and analysis on emerging technologies.
-Previously he built products for millions of users while at AOL and Tribune Company.
-He is a startup advisor and investor.
+Frank Gruber is the cofounder, CEO and Executive Editor of Tech.Co (formerly Tech Cocktail).
 He is the author of the book, Startup Mixology, Tech Cocktail’s Guide to Building, Growing, and Celebrating Startup Success.
 He is also a startup advisor and investor to startups.

 Find Frank Gruber online and follow him on Twitter at @FrankGruber.

 When Zach Davis isn't getting lost in the mountains, he is hustling from Boulder, CO as Tech Cocktail's Director of Marketing.
 He is the author of Appalachian Trials, a book chronicling the mindset necessary for thru-hiking all 2,181 miles of the Appalachian Trail, a feat he accomplished in 2011.
 Zach is a green tea enthusiast, die-hard Chicago sports fan, and avid concert-goer.
 Follow Zach on Twitter: @zrdavis.

 Meg Rayford is a communications consultant based in Northern Virginia.
 She previously spent two years as the Director of Public Relations for a nonprofit startup, where she learned a lot about providing clean water for impoverished countries, even within the confines of a bootstrapped startup.